pyControl/docs/docs/index.md

 Tools for importing pyControl data into Python for analysis are provided in the [data_import](user-guide/pycontrol-data.md) module.

-The pyControl [google group](https://groups.google.com/forum/#!forum/pycontrol) is an email list for pyControl users.

-pyControl hardware, software and documentation repositories are on [GitHub](https://github.com/pyControl).
+pyControl hardware, software and documentation repositories are hosted on [GitHub](https://github.com/pyControl), with a [discussion board](https://github.com/orgs/pyControl/discussions) for user discussions and support.

 The pyControl [manuscript](https://elifesciences.org/articles/67846) gives a high level overview of the system design and it's rationale and has validation experiments and example use cases.
 If you use pyControl in a publication, please cite it.